edgedelta/docs/docs/configuration/outputs-streams.md

 > **Before you begin**
 >
 > Before you can create an output, you must have available the New Relic Insert API key.
-> To learn how to create new New Relic Insert API key, review this [document from New Relic](https://docs.newrelic.com/docs/apis/get-started/intro-apis/types-new-relic-api-keys#event-insert-key).
+>   * To learn how to create new New Relic Insert API key, review this [document from New Relic](https://docs.newrelic.com/docs/apis/get-started/intro-apis/types-new-relic-api-keys#event-insert-key).

-In the Edge Delta Admin portal, in the visual editor, when you select **New Relic** as the output type, the following fields will appear:
+Review the following parameters that you can configure in the Edge Delta Admin portal:

 | Parameter | Description | Required or Optional |
 | :--- | :--- | :--- |